sudheerj/javascript-interview-questions/README.md

 284. ### How do I modify the url without reloading the page

-     The `window.localtion.url` property will be helpful to modify the url but it reloads the page.
+     The `window.location.url` property will be helpful to modify the url but it reloads the page.
 HTML5 introduced the `history.pushState()` and `history.replaceState()` methods, which allow you to add and modify history entries, respectively.
 For example, you can use pushState as below,

      ```javascript
      window.history.pushState('page2', 'Title', '/page2.html');